SSSS.Gridman

-SSSS.Gridman (stylized as SSSS.GRIDMΛN) is a Japanese anime television series adaptation of the 1993–1994 tokusatsu series Denkou Choujin Gridman.
-The production is a joint collaboration between Tsuburaya Productions, the production company behind Gridman and the Ultra Series, and Trigger.
+SSSS.Gridman (stylized as SSSS.GRIDMΛN) is a Japanese anime television series jointly produced by Tsuburaya Productions and Trigger.
+It is the first installment in the shared Gridman Universe and an adaptation of the 1993–1994 tokusatsu series Denkou Choujin Gridman.
 It was broadcast for 12 episodes from October to December 2018.
 A sequel, titled SSSS.Dynazenon, was broadcast from April to June 2021.

 Synopsis

 The story focuses on Yūta Hibiki, an amnesiac first-year high school student living in the fictional Japanese city of Tsutsujidai.
 He meets the Hyper Agent Gridman in an old computer, who states that the boy has a mission he must fulfill; Yūta sets out to find the meaning to those words and his memory loss.
 The sudden appearance of kaiju eventually changes the usual dynamics of Yūta and his classmates.
 Yūta is able to merge with Gridman to fight kaiju, but after the kaiju attack, people's memories are reset and those who die are forgotten.
 As the "Gridman Alliance", Yūta and his friends now seek to stop the kaiju and uncover the truth behind the disappearances, with assistance from mysterious friends of Gridman who can transform into weapons that Gridman can use in combat.